cesarandreu/blog/web_application_architecture/web_application_architecture.md

 ### Break everything apart

-The idea I've started to consider is that your large application should probably just be a bunch of small applications that looks like a large application from an outsider's perspective.
+The idea I've started to consider is that your large application should probably just be a bunch of small applications that look like a large application from an outsider's perspective.
 This seems like the ideal, but the more I think about this, the more questions I find.
 It seems like you can make it very easy to reason about specific parts of your application with this approach, but in exchange it complicates your deployment and development, and that seems to open up a can of worms.

 I recently learned of JWT, or [JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).
 And I believe if you use this approach for your authentication layer you can push towards building smaller applications.
 The idea is that you'll have an authentication server (or it could be part of your core API) which is responsible for giving users their token.
 Once a user has a token, they can hit any of the applications, and the application can very easily check the validity of the token before deciding what to do with the request.